Photoshop CC Tutorial : Give your Piece a Genuine Vintage Touch

 Now I have my blank canvas I’m going to create a new layer by clicking on the little icon next to the trash can at the bottom of the layers panel (highlighted below)

 Now I’m going to select the brush tool by pressing ‘B’ on my keyboard and start drawing my initial character on the layer we just created.

-As you can see I have left out certain parts like the trousers, shoes and skin as this is where I would like to introduce some textures into the mix.
+As you can see I have left out certain parts of the trousers, shoes, and skin as this is where I would like to introduce some textures into the mix.